 How do you know if a girl doesn’t like you?

-She doesn’t pay you attention and try to avoid your speech.
+She doesn’t pay you attention and tries to avoid your speech.

 She doesn’t want to share her personal life or any problem.